sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Clients MAY optionally send requests to the authorization endpoint using the `request` or `request_uri` parameter as defined by OpenID Connect [[OpenID.Core]], section 6.
 The use of the `request_uri` is preferred because of browser limits and network latency.

 Request objects MUST be signed by the Client's registered key.
 Request objects MAY be encrypted to the OpenID Provider's public key.
+When sending request objects by reference, Clients MUST pre-register `request_uri` values with the OpenID Provider at registration and MUST only use pre-registered values for `request_uri`.

 ### Authentication Response Validation
 All Clients MUST validate the following in received Authentication Responses: